YOUTH-CENTERED LEADERSHIP, PREVENTION, & EDUCATION

 We are actively working to help build a culture of identity respect and consent - where people's boundaries, agency, and identities are valued, respected, and given the support they need and want.

-Youth ages 14-19 from across Tacoma work with trained volunteer staff to learn & discuss prevention-related topics (consent, boundaries, gender norms, healthy relationships, power & control, bystander intervention, and more!)
-From there, youth work together to create & lead workshops and community events for other youth at after-school programs and spaces across Tacoma!
+Youth ages 14-19 from across Tacoma meet regularly during our Fall and Spring Leadership Sessions, working with their peers and trained volunteer staff to learn & discuss prevention-related topics (consent, boundaries, gender norms, healthy relationships, power & control, bystander intervention, and more!)
+From there, youth work together to create & lead workshops, projects, and community events for other youth at after-school programs and spaces across Tacoma!

 HOW PEEL WORKS: